-Refer to the Rearing Healthy Calves manual for information on industry agreed calf management practices.
+The Rearing Healthy Calves manual provides information on industry agreed calf management practices.

 A bobby calf is:

-Around 400,000 bobby calves are processed each year in Australia supporting local jobs and providing a valuable protein resource.
+About 400,000 bobby calves are processed in Australia each year, supporting local jobs and providing a valuable protein resource.

-The dairy industry is investing the welfare of bobby calves through:
+The dairy industry is investing in the welfare of bobby calves through:

-- Training via the National Centre for Dairy Education (NCDE), to ensure farmers are aware of their responsibilities for the rearing and housing of all calves and guaranteeing fitness for sale.
+- Training to ensure farmers are aware of their responsibilities for the rearing and housing of all calves and guaranteeing fitness for sale